One Bowl at a Time

 - Has 14 residents who often need food assistance.

-Join us for a Community Meal on November 10, 2019 from 5 to 7 p.m. to raise money and awareness in support of fighting hunger locally.
+Join us for a Community Event on Saturday, September 12 to raise money and awareness in support of fighting hunger locally.

 ALL PROCEEDS from EMPTY BOWLS ATTLEBORO are dedicated to alleviating food insecurity and hunger through Food n’ Friends and The Attleboro Y.